sjoshi10/LearnGO/CompositeTypes/README.md

 ###### 4.4.1 Struct Literals

-A value of a struct type can be written using a struct literal that specifies values for its fields,
+A value of a struct type can be written using a struct literal that specifies values for its fields.
+There are two ways to use struct literals:

 ```
 type Point struct{ X, Y int}

-p:= Point{1, 2}
+p:= Point{1, 2}        // first way
+q:= Point{X: 1, Y: 2}  // second way
 ```